keerthirajsivashankar/keerthirajsivashankar/README.md

 <h2 align="left">Hi 👋!
-My name is Keerthi Raj S and I'm a passionate fullstack web developer, from India.</h2>
+My name is Keerthi Raj S and I'm a passionate Full-Stack Web Developer from India.</h2>

 ###